mkeisenbach/catbot/README.md

 - longitude

 Name matching is case, space, and punctuation insensitive and will do partial matches.
 When searching for a gym, both the name and alias fields are searched.

-Criteria for rare Pokemon are read from rare_mons.csv.